 The PhD programme in Human Nutrition and Dietetics is designed as a weekend programme to meet the needs of working professionals.
-The minimum duration for PhD programme is 03 years and the maximum duration is 8 years.
-Students have to complete the coursework of 18 credit hours in semesters I and II, if they are from the same discipline.
-Following the completion of coursework, every PhD student shall be required to pass the comprehensive examination to be granted candidacy as a PhD researcher.Â
+The minimum duration for a PhD programme is 03 years, and the maximum duration is 8 years.
+Students have to complete the coursework of 18 credit hours in semesters I and II if they are from the same discipline.
+Following the completion of coursework, every PhD student shall be required to pass the comprehensive examination to be granted candidacy as a PhD researcher. Â

 PhD graduates can pursue careers as university professors, research scientists, and policy advisors in government and international health organisations.
 Opportunities exist in research institutions, where they can lead studies on public health nutrition, metabolic disorders, and food sustainability.
 The food industry offers roles in product innovation and regulatory affairs.
 Graduates may also work as independent consultants, contributing to evidence-based nutrition strategies and shaping public health initiatives globally.

-Candidates with an MS/MPhil or equivalent degree in nutrition or a related discipline are eligible to apply (candidates with a BS in Nutrition & Dietetics/ Home Economics with Nutrition major will be preferred).Â
+Candidates with an MS/MPhil or equivalent degree in nutrition or a related discipline are eligible to apply (candidates with a BS in Nutrition & Dietetics/Home Economics with Nutrition major will be preferred).Â

-Section-I Nutrition 70%Â
+Section I: Nutrition 70%Â

-Section-II English 15%Â
+Section II: English 15%Â

-Section-III Analytical Reasoning 15%Â
+Section III: Analytical Reasoning 15%Â

 iii.
 Candidates will be required to score at least 60% marks in each section to be eligible for consideration for provisional admission.